 Benefits – The Malasana is another pose that works mainly on the legs, especially on the hips and thighs.
 It enhances the circulation of blood and ensures a good stretch in your hips and thighs.
 It widens your hips and gives your leg muscles great strength and flexibility.

 How To Do It – Squat on the floor, making sure your feet are together, and your buttocks are off the floor.
-If you are comfortable, lift your body on the balls of the feet.
-Join your palms at the center, and rest your elbows gently on the sides of the knees.
+Join your palms at the center, and dig your elbows heavily on the inner side of the knees.
 Push your knees with your elbows as wide as possible.
-Hold the pose for at least three breaths.
+Hold the pose for at least 10 breaths.
 Release.

 Also Known As – Naukasana, Boat Pose